elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-language-proficiency-tests-contribute-to-cognitive-assessments.md

 url: /learn/psychology/questions/how-do-language-proficiency-tests-contribute-to-cognitive-assessments
 score: -1.0
 related_article1:
-    id: 164614
+    id: 164608
-    title: How does cognitive linguistics view language as a cognitive tool?
+    title: >-
+        How can MRI technology assist in understanding language disorders?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-cognitive-linguistics-view-language-as-a-cognitive-tool
+    url: /learn/psychology/questions/how-can-mri-technology-assist-in-understanding-language-disorders
 related_article2:
-    id: 164609
+    id: 164603
-    title: What are the advantages of using eye-tracking studies in human behavior analysis?
+    title: >-
+        What roles do Broca's Area and Wernicke's Area play in language processing?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-advantages-of-using-eyetracking-studies-in-human-behavior-analysis
+    url: /learn/psychology/questions/what-roles-do-brocas-area-and-wernickes-area-play-in-language-processing
 related_article3:
-    id: 164606
+    id: 164613
-    title: How does visual word recognition differ between the left and right visual fields?
+    title: >-
+        What is the Sapir-Whorf Hypothesis and how does it relate to the relationship between language and thought?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-visual-word-recognition-differ-between-the-left-and-right-visual-fields
+    url: /learn/psychology/questions/what-is-the-sapirwhorf-hypothesis-and-how-does-it-relate-to-the-relationship-between-language-and-thought
 related_article4:
+    id: 164613
+    title: >-
+        What is the Sapir-Whorf Hypothesis and how does it relate to the relationship between language and thought?
+    subject: Psychology
+    url: /learn/psychology/questions/what-is-the-sapirwhorf-hypothesis-and-how-does-it-relate-to-the-relationship-between-language-and-thought
+related_article5:
     id: 164604
+    title: >-
-    title: How does the arcuate fasciculus contribute to language function?
+        How does the arcuate fasciculus contribute to language function?
     subject: Psychology
     url: /learn/psychology/questions/how-does-the-arcuate-fasciculus-contribute-to-language-function
-related_article5:
-    id: 164601
-    title: What are the key differences between phonological, syntactic, and semantic processing in language?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-between-phonological-syntactic-and-semantic-processing-in-language
 ---

 &nbsp;